Abdimajid2/CarWashProject/README.md

 🚧 The website will be live soon.

 This is a project for a car wash business focused on booking.
-The visitor first selects a wash option, then chooses an available time slot, and completes the booking by entering their license plate number and email address
+1. The visitor first selects a wash option
+2. then chooses an available time slots
+3. completes the booking by entering their license plate number and email address

  📸 Screenshots: